– Download Full ALI History Timeline

 This standard provides guidance to the installer and lift service technician for the installation and service of automotive lifts, including the required qualifications, training, reporting and documentation for installers and service personnel.

 With the retirement of Chic Fox in April 2005, R.W.
 “Bob” O’Gorman was appointed as ALI president and CEO.
-Within his first year, the association’s offices were relocated from Indialantic, FL, to Cortland, NY.
-The relocation of the Institute brought about many changes including the revision of the Constitution and By-Laws, expanding the Institute’s safety focus, adding full-time technical staff members to support ALI’s growing safety message, developing ALI’s online safety course for lift operators, and launching ALI ‘s Inspector Certification Program.
+Within his first year, the association’s offices were relocated from Indialantic, FL to Cortland, NY.
+In the years to follow, a path of continual process improvement would lead to other changes including: revision of the Constitution and By-Laws, expansion of the Institute’s safety focus, the addition of full-time technical staff to better support the membership and ALI’s growing safety message, development of ALI’s online safety course for lift operators, and launching ALI ‘s Inspector Certification Program .